caktus/talks/djangocon/2013/scaling/scaling.rst

 Presenter Notes
 ---------------

-- Earlier this year they conducted the first state-wide survey using this tool, for over 2 million parents, students, and teachers
+- And, earlier this year, they conducted the first state-wide survey using this tool, for over 2 million parents, students, and teachers

 ----